Prudential Financial Planning Services

 Prudential Financial Planning Services Client Types and Minimum Account Sizes

 Prudential Financial Planning primarily works with individuals who do not have a high net worth.
-According to its most recent SEC filings, it counts 49,195 such individuals as clients - and only 228 high-net-worth investors as clients.
 The firm also works with trusts, charitable organizations, corporations and other business entities.

 Each investment program has its own minimum.
-For the Managed Assets Consulting Services (MACS) program, where you have a third-party money manager, the minimum is $100,000.
-For PruStrategist Portfolios (PSP), which invests in mutual funds and exchange-traded funds (ETFs), the minimum is $10,000.
-For PruChoice, a non-discretionary mutual fund and ETF program, the minimum is $25,000.
-And for PruUMA, a discretionary unified managed account program, the minimum is $150,000.
+PruChoice carries a minimum of $25,000 and PruUMA carries a minimum of $50,000.
+PSP has just a $5,000 minimum.
 That said, Prudential Financial Planning may waive program minimums at its discretion.
 Though, managers and funds may have higher or lower minimums that you’ll need to meet, too.

 Services Offered by Prudential Financial Planning Services

-As just mentioned, Prudential Financial Planning offers investment management through four wrap fee programs: MACS, PSP, PruChoice and PruUma.
+As mentioned, Prudential Financial Planning offers investment management through three wrap fee programs: PSP, PruChoice and PruUMA.
 Except for PruChoice, all are on a discretionary basis.
-With MACS, you pick the investing strategy or strategies, which are developed and managed by third parties.
 The PSP and PruChoice programs invest only in mutual funds and ETFs.
 PruUMA is an umbrella account for multiple accounts.

 Additionally, IARs offer financial planning and may sell variable life insurance, variable annuities, mutual funds, 529 college savings plans and general securities.